noematicsllc/hcscraper/README.md

 ### JSON Format

-JSON files contain the complete order data in a flattened structure:
+JSON files contain the complete data in a flattened structure:

 ```json
 {